hahnec/plenopticam/README.rst

 * executable:
     1. download bundled apps_ for macOS_ or Win_
     2. extract archive
-    3. run app to open up the lean user interface (see below)
+    3. run app to open up the user interface (see below)

 |